crosschain-alliance/safe-crosschain/README.md

 ## How it works

-1. Begin by deploying two Safes - the main Safe and the `Peripheral` Safe.
+1. Begin by deploying two Safes - the main Safe and the Secondary Safe.
 Attach a module called `ControllerModule` to the main Safe.

 2. Users wishing to execute a cross-chain transaction should call `execTransaction` on the `Peripheral` Safe which just writes in storage a commitment corresponding to the used function parameters.